 Being grateful increases our level of relationship to God and with others.
 It is something that God desires for everyone who He blesses.
 That is why the Bible encourages us to “Be thankful in all circumstances, for this is God’s will for you who belong to Christ Jesus.”
 1 Thessalonians 5:18 (NLT)

-Here are five ways to help you count your blessings that I contributed to a scroll designed by one our talented graphics artists that was used as a donor premium in a recent The 700 Club Asia live TV special:
+Here are five ways to help you count your blessings that I contributed to a scroll designed by one of our talented graphics artists that were used as a donor premium in The 700 Club Asia live TV special:

 Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows. — James 1:17 (NIV)